Jaiib Caiib

 Updated: Jun 12, 2026

-The JAIIB (Junior Associate of the Indian Institute of Bankers) certification, administered by the Indian Institute of Banking & Finance (IIBF), is essential for professionals aiming for promotions and financial incentives.
-Held biannually in May and November, this examination requires candidates to meet specific JAIIB Eligibility 2026 standards set by the IIBF.
-In this guide, we break down the mandatory educational qualifications, age parameters, and permissible attempt limits.
+The Junior Associate of the Indian Institute of the Bankers (JAIIB) certification, offered by the Indian Institute of Banking & Finance (IIBF), is essential for banking professionals seeking professional growth and financial incentives.
+Held twice annually in May and November, the exam requires applicants to meet strict eligibility standards.
+This guide details the mandatory educational qualifications, age considerations, and attempt caps required to register successfully for JAIIB 2026.

 JAIIB Eligibility 2026